mosip/documentation/docs/administration.md

 3. Make the changes in the required fields.
 4. Click **Update**.

-*Note - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fileds updates data against all the language entries for that center.
+*Note - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fields updates data against all the language entries for that center*.

 **Activate/Deactivate/Decommission center**